rtviii/ribxz/ciftools/Doc.md

 <!-- Tunnel -->
 1. Exit tunnel has to be generated(somehow), then:
 2. For each protein, each residues' distance to the tunnel

+# In the way of comments for now:
+Assigining a negative value to the moletunnel of the dataframe to indicate that:
+     - mole was unable to find the correct tunnel(0)
+    - something is obviously blocking the tunnel (-1)
+    - the ribosome is not canonically assembled(PTC is   fragmented/constriction site is far away from ptc)( -2)